mermaid-js/mermaid/docs/Setup.md

 ## journey

-The object containing configurations specific for sequence diagrams
+The object containing configurations specific for journey diagrams

 ### diagramMarginX